fabric8io/fabric8/app/site/readme-build.md

 You can do quick builds by appending `-DskipTests`

-Build fabric8 and skip tests
+Build Fabric8 and skip tests

     > mvn clean install -DskipTests

+Build fabric8 with all modules and skip tests

 Test Profiles
 ==========

-fabric8 tests are seperated in serveral dedicated tests profiles
+Fabric8 tests are seperated in serveral dedicated tests profiles

 * ts.smoke:   Smoke tests
 * ts.basic:   Basic integration tests
-* ts.wildfly: WildFly integration tests
 * ts.all:     All of the above

 Examples
 --------

-Build fabric8 and run the smoke and basic integration tests
+Build Fabric8 and run the smoke and basic integration tests

     > mvn -Dts.basic clean install

-Build fabric8and run all tests
+Build Fabric8 and run all tests

     > mvn -Dts.all clean install

-Build all modules and run all tests
+Build fabric8 with all modules and run all tests

     > mvn -Pall -Dts.all clean install

-Build fabric8 and skip the smoke tests
+Build Fabric8 and skip the smoke tests

     > mvn -Dts.skip.smoke clean install